najibghadri/redux-dunk/README.md

 - Effect(effect) - let's you easily create an effect, shape: ` async ({ dispatch, getState }) => any`

 You use can use Effect(...) to create your effect if it has no parameters, and EffectCreator if there are parameters.
-To avoid confusion when working in team it may be better to enforce using EffectCreator only, however accidental calls are not possible since
+You may enforce using EffectCreator only in your team, however there is no risk in using both.

-When you create effects with these two helpers you get Effects with Monadic EffectApi
+When you create effects with these two helpers you get Effects with Monadic EffectApi:
 #### Effect Api
 - then
 - fmap